Our Solar System: Haven of the Angels

 Description:

-Far beyond the last Fekxtah planet of Oma’s Family lies an enormous globe of celestial objects that surrounds Oma and the entirety of her brood.
+Far beyond the last Fekxtah planet of Oma’s Family lies an enormous globe of celestial objects that surrounds Oma and the entirety of her children.
 This is the Haven of the Angels.
-It begins far beyond the furthest planet, Chayffen, and it extends beyond this point as far as is the distance from Oma to the Haven’s start.
+The nearest parts of its physical extent begin further from Oma’s furthest planet, Chayffen, than Chayffen is from Oma, and its end reaches that far beyond its start.
 It is a magnificently vast area filled with celestial objects beyond count.
 They are formed from loose entanglements of rock, dust, and ice, and in some cases shards of one or more of the Six Energies.
 They vary in size from no more than a small boulder to the size of large moons.

 The Haven of the Angels was first discovered by a small coterie of eccentric Elzheni scientists who were characterized by their peers as little more than religious zealots since they did not follow the fixed, methodical processes adhered to by the broader Elzheni scientific community.
 The members of this sect called themselves Astromentists since they considered their abilities to be an extension of their highly developed affinity with Mental Energy.
 Their peers called them the Como-ists, since they made heavy use of a powerful drug made from the como plant to trigger their “explorations”.